 Given the size of the development, and even if the carparking facility was used to full capacity, it is unlikely that the carpark and lift would be required to be used by more than one car at one time.
-Widley Road is a wide road and should a car be required to wait on the street for a short period (although they should be able to wait in the car entrance driveway whilst the lift was in use) it is not considered that this arrangement would be so harmful to warrant refusal.
+Widley Road is a wide road and should a car be required to wait on the street for say a period of 2 minutes (although they should be able to wait in the car entrance driveway whilst the lift was in use) it is not considered that this arrangement would be so harmful to warrant refusal.